chuckdries/IntroToWebDevelopment/readme.md

   - DOM interaction
   - Using git for version control and hosting your static site with Github Pages
   - Q&A
-### 3. Advanced CSS & Layout Techniques
-This lesson will be great if you're already familiar with the syntax of HTML and ready to dive into usage in the real world.
-  - Common layout patterns
-  - CSS Preprocessors
-  - CSS Frameworks
-  - Other TBD
 ### 4. Client-Server communication, Node, get&put, templating
   - TBD
   - The Node Ecosystem & NPM